manu-sj/hands-on-personalized-recommender/README.md

 ## Cloud Dependencies

 - [Hopsworks](https://www.hopsworks.ai/): Create an account an generate an API key.
+We will stick to their freemium plan.

 # Install